 To switch to this mode, right-click on the utility icon in your system tray and select Switch to SoftAP mode.
-(Here takes that in Windows 7 for example.)

 Or from the Advanced page of the utility, tick ON under the SoftAP mode as shown in the following figure.
 Click OK when prompted to confirm the setting.